-You don’t need to be the best in networking/presentation/marketing, but just knowing these skills puts you at a sweet spot, ahead of others.
+You don’t need to be the best in networking/presentation/marketing.
+Just knowing some networking, presentation, and marketing skills puts you at a sweet spot, ahead of others.
 Because everyone else (in your field) lacks these skills.

-In the end, he got a job offer that pays 60% more than his previous job.
+In the end, he got a job offer that paid him 60% more than his previous job.

 If he didn’t upgrade himself, chances of such an attractive job switch are virtually zero.
 He would be locked in his current company, subjected to the offer presented by his company.
 In fact this was what happened in his previous jobs.
 But because of his skill sets, he can navigate the industry easily and get the best offer.
 He’s not the best marketer.
 He’s not the best networker.
 But having decent skills in these are enough to put him ahead.